-Port VLAN ID : The VLAN ID that NAS has put the port in.
-The field is blank, if the Port VLAN ID is not overridden by NAS.
+Port VLAN ID: The VLAN ID that NAS has put the port in.
+The field is blank if the Port VLAN ID is not overridden by NAS.

 If the VLAN ID is assigned by the RADIUS server, "(RADIUS-assigned)" is appended to the VLAN ID.
-Read more about RADIUS-assigned VLANs here.
+See the online Help for more about RADIUS-assigned VLANs here.

 If the port is moved to the Guest VLAN, "(Guest)" is appended to the VLAN ID.
-Read more about Guest VLANs here.
+See the online Help for more about Guest VLANs here.